 Counseling services on a short-term basis are available to assist students in dealing with personal issues and emotional concerns.
 Individual counseling sessions, self-help resources, and workshops on various topics are offered on campus to assist students with their psychological well-being and individual development.
-Students may use this service by making a confidential appointment at the Adams Center.
+Students may use this service by making a confidential appointment at Adams Center.
 There are no fees for these services.
 The counselor also is available as a resource for referral information on area professionals for long-term counseling.

-In addition, the director coordinates support for students with documented disabilities in compliance with Section 504 of the Rehabilitation Act and the Americans with Disabilities Act-Amendments Act.
+The center’s director is responsible for coordinating support for students with documented disabilities in compliance with Section 504 of the Rehabilitation Act and the Americans with Disabilities Act-Amendments Act.
 The goal of the disability support program is to develop students’ self-advocacy skills required for academic and personal success.

-Experiential learning opportunities are an integral way for students to gain insight into the world of work, explore vocation, and participate in servant leadership.
-Through Career Services, students may receive assistance in developing these off-campus experiences through the Career Study Off-Campus program, an academic internship program, and the GO Global Outreach Fellowship, an opportunity to serve abroad in the summer.
+Applied learning opportunities are an integral way for students to gain insight into the world of work, explore vocation, and participate in servant leadership.
+Through the career center, students may receive assistance in developing these off-campus experiences through the Career Study Off-Campus program, an academic internship program, and the GO Global Outreach Fellowship, an opportunity to serve abroad in the summer.

 - Comprehensive Student Health and Disability Form

-- Documentation of a physical exam completed during the previous year
+- Documentation of a Physical Exam completed during the previous year

 - Insurance Waiver